Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

 Click on Add Note to send the message.
-You can see a locked sign on the message that you sent.
+You can see a locked sign on the message that has been sent.
 This message will not be visible to the customer.

 <figure>